We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Vetting results: All the products included here have been vetted to ensure that they meet Healthline’s medical and business standards.
 You can read more about our vetting process.

-When purchasing a mass gainer protein powder to support your weight gain efforts, there are several factors to consider, including:
+When purchasing a mass gainer protein powder to support your weight gain efforts, there are several factors to consider:

 - Is it third-party tested?
-It’s best to choose a product that has been third-party tested to ensure you’re getting the best quality.
-Some well-known third-party testing organizations are NSF International, Informed Choice, Eurofins Scientific, and Analytical Resource Laboratories.
-If a product is not third-party tested, try to find one made in a reputable facility, such as a CGMP- or UL-certified facility.
+For the best quality, choose a product that has been third-party tested.
+Some well-known testing organizations are NSF International, Informed Choice, Eurofins Scientific, and Analytical Resource Laboratories.
+If a product is not third-party tested, look for one made in a reputable facility, such as a CGMP- or UL-certified facility.